 Manchester airport at 11:00 am on Day 1 for a group transfer to our hotel near Whitby.

-Group transfer to the Manchester airport.
-We will arrive at the airport about 11:00 am.
+Group transfer to the Manchester Airport.
+We will arrive at the airport at about 11:00 am.

 WHO WOULD LIKE THIS HIKE?

-Unlike our trips in the Alps, this trip involves more distance than it does elevation gain and loss, yet each day provides good solid hiking and ends at comfortable accommodations.
+Unlike our trips in the Alps, our England Coast-to-Coast Walk involves more distance than it does elevation gain and loss, yet each day provides good solid hiking and ends at comfortable accommodations.
 Each of the three National Parks this route travels through has its own unique landscape and ecosystem, heightening the sense of traveling by foot, and the small villages en route retain a feeling of timelessness.
-If you’ve ever felt the urge to shout “Heathcliff” across the moors, have a cup of tea in the afternoon, a pint at the pub at the end of a long day’s walk, and experience the endless variety of footpaths and stiles that England has to offer, you really should join us.
+If you’ve ever felt the urge to shout “Heathcliff” across the moors, have a cup of tea in the afternoon, a pint at the pub at the end of a long day’s walk, and experience the endless variety of footpaths and stiles that England has to offer, join us!

 WHAT MAKES THIS TRIP DIFFERENT?

-While typically the Coast-to-Coast is hiked from west to east, we hike it from east to west.
-Many consider the Lake District to be jewel of England’s national parks, offering some of the the best and most challenging hiking.
+Typically, the Coast-to-Coast is hiked from west to east.
+We hike it from east to west.
+Many consider the Lake District to be the jewel of England’s national parks, offering some of the best and most challenging hiking.
 We like leaving the best for last, working up to the most strenuous days in the Lake District National Park.

 We also deviate somewhat from the Wainwright route, opting to spend more time in the National Parks.
-We bypass Kirkby Stephen, instead spending a day on the Pennine Way, crossing over from Swaledale over to Wensleydale and visiting the old market town of Hawes in heart of James Herroit country.
-And instead of ending at St. Bee’s Head, we remain in the Lake District National Park, visiting the most remote corner of the park, Wasedale Head, and ending our walk in Ravensglass.
+We bypass Kirkby Stephen, instead of spending a day on the Pennine Way, crossing over from Swaledale over to Wensleydale and visiting the old market town of Hawes in heart of James Herriot country.
+And instead of ending at St. Bee’s Head, we remain in the Lake District National Park, visiting the most remote corner of the park, Wasdale Head, and ending our walk in the village of Ravensglass.

 area provided when completing your registration forms.